owasp-amass/docs/docs/open-asset-model/contact.md

 **Contact Assets**—comprising `Email`, `Location`, and `Phone` properties—are essential components of comprehensive **Attack Surface Intelligence**.
 By organizing contact details with unconvered attributes and relationships, the [Open Asset Model](#) reveals connections across diverse resources, supporting a holistic understanding of the asset landscape.

-This structure mirrors the adversary's perspective-tracing the discovery path, contextualizing insights for each contact point, and aiding in exposure identification to strengthen situational awareness.
+This structure mirrors the adversary's perspective: tracing discovery paths, contextualizing insights at each contact point, and identifying exposures to strengthen situational awareness.

 ---